Lighting, Motivation, and Fatigue

 - “Lighting and effort-related cardiovascular response” 2016-2018 (SNSF)

-Former interns: Alessia Giezendanner, Esther Haselhoff, Alina Burkart, Sophie Schallberger
+Former interns: Alessia Giezendanner, Esther Hazelhoff, Alina Burkart, Sophie Schallberger, Amelie Herweg, Yvonne Hao, Majlinda Mailiqi

 Dr. Michael Richter, Liverpool John Moores University, UK The Effort Lab